DevSpen/d.js-BDScript-Documentation/functions/channelExists.md

 `$channelExists[channel_id]`

-If the given channel ID exists, it wi return `true`.
+If the given channel ID exists, it will return `true`.
 And if the given channel ID isn't existed, it will return false.

 ***Example***